nprapps/dailygraphics/README.md

 A [library of Jinja filter functions](https://github.com/nprapps/dailygraphics/blob/master/graphic_templates/_base/base_filters.py) for common tasks (ordinal, AP date format, etc.) is included with each graphic.

-If you're graphic requires complex number formatting or other nuanced presentation, you may need to write a custom filter function.
+If your graphic requires complex number formatting or other nuanced presentation, you may need to write a custom filter function.
 This is supported through each project's ``graphic_config.py`` file.
 To add a custom filter function, simply define it and add it to the list called ``JINJA_FILTER_FUNCTIONS``, like so:

 ```python
 def percent(value):